AbeniDatta/IrisPredict_ML_Pipeline/README.md

 ## A little about the dataset used:

 The Iris dataset is a classic dataset in machine learning, often used for classification tasks.
-It contains 150 samples of iris flowers, each with 4 features:
+It contains 150 samples of iris flowers, each with 4 features: Sepal length, Sepal width, Petal length and Petal width.
-Sepal length
-Sepal width
-Petal length
-Petal width

-These features are used to classify the flowers into 3 species:
+These features are used to classify the flowers into 3 species: Setosa, Versicolor and Virginica.
-Setosa
-Versicolor
-Virginica

 The dataset is balanced, with 50 samples for each species.
 It’s included in the scikit-learn library and can be easily accessed using the load_iris() function.
 The goal is typically to predict the species of an iris flower based on its features.